faiz-hasan11/DevIn/README.md

 <center>
 <img src="https://raw.githubusercontent.com/faiz-hasan11/DevIn/master/homepage.png?token=AOSBQEMLCRBOZYE3OZYYFNLANGLBO" alt="Logo" width="1000" height="500">
 </center>
 The budding developers always seem to struggle between academic life and working on skills.
 Many new developers face the lack of guidance and resources needed to enhance particular skills.They often get confused between which resource to pick and which to ignore so that they can maximise their outcome in the limited time frame.
-Hence DevIn provides all the useful resources required for any Computer Science Development Field along with the guidance of other fellow deveopers.
+Hence DevIn provides all the useful resources required for any Computer Science Development Field along with the guidance of other fellow developers.

 Here's why:
 * It provides abundance of resources on various topics including frameworks , languages and technologies